-The Surge Institute is honored to announce its relaunch of the Black Principals Network (BPN) as part of its national programming suite.
+The Surge Institute is the home of the Black Principals Network (BPN)

 Members of the Black Principals Network Are Individuals Who:

 - Currently serve as a principal in a district, charter, independent, virtual, or parochial school in the United States

 - Have weathered challenges, either professionally or personally, and demonstrated tenacity, perseverance, and maturity, and are

 - Commit to deepening or expanding their leadership in community with others

 - Demonstrate an individual commitment to advancing racial equity and pursuing liberation

 - Possess a resilient and ambitious attitude that believes change is possible

 Want to join or partner with BPN?